Here’s How Gavin Could Make His Big Four Appointments :: Fox&Hounds

 Who are the Big 4?
 Let’s offer a fearless set of predictions.

-The other two picks depend on the decisions of others, but decision-making is moving in a Newsom-friendly direction.
+President-Elect Joe Biden has selected California Attorney General Xavier Becerra to be his Secretary of Health and Human Services.
+If he is confirmed by the Senate, it would open up big pick #3, with Newsom getting to choose his replacement as attorney general.
+That would be a very open race, with all sorts of attorney-politicians who have been active in Propositions 47 and 57 reforms seeking the job.
+San Jose Mayor Sam Liccardo might get consideration, though I’ll bet on a little-known dark horse who provides some geographic diversity: San Joaquin County district attorney Tori Verber Salazar, a very progressive prosecutor.

+And big pick #4?
 Dianne Feinstein, in giving up her committee assignments, seems to be signaling a retirement.
 If she quits in January, look for Newsom to appoint U.S. Rep. Karen Bass, U.S. Rep. Barbara Lee, or San Francisco Mayor London Breed to the job.
 I’d pick Bass if I were him, though Breed offers someone younger—and that’s important to building seniority.
-That’s big pick #3.

-Finally, state Attorney General Xavier Becerra is looking more and more like a top contender for a Biden administration job, including perhaps U.S. Attorney General.
-His departure would open up big pick #4.
-That would be a very open race, with all sorts of attorney-politicians who have been active in Propositions 47 and 57 reforms seeking the job.
-San Jose Mayor Sam Liccardo might get strong consideration, though, if I had to bet, I’d put my money on San Joaquin County district attorney Tori Verber Salazar, a very progressive prosecutor.
+So Bass and Padilla to the U.S. Senate, Verber Sazar as AG, and Jay Nath as secretary of state.
+Those are my big 4.
+Who are yours?